×

 Making The Batter

-In a large mixing bowl, add the large eggs, vanilla extract, and sweetener.
-Mix for 2-3 minutes until the mixture looks frothy.
+In a large mixing bowl, whisk together the eggs, vanilla extract, and sweetener for 2–3 minutes until the mixture looks pale and a bit frothy.

 how to make keto blueberry bread